fsvdr/dot-me/src/posts/03-how-to-calculate-travel-distance-and-time/how-to-calculate-travel-distance-and-time.md

 ## The Code Dammit!

-Ok so the way we interact with this API is through a `js ·· GET` HTTP request to `js ·· https://api.mapbox.com/directions-matrix/v1/{profile}/{coordinates}`.
+Ok so the way we interact with this API is through a `js ·· GET` HTTP request to `html ·· https://api.mapbox.com/directions-matrix/v1/{profile}/{coordinates}`.

 Where `profile` is one of:
   * `js ·· mapbox/driving` - if you prefer to drive 🚗